John-Kingham/quality-shares/README.md

 #### Fonts

 - I used custom fonts from [Google Fonts](https://fonts.google.com/).
-The exact fonts are listed at the top of this readme.
+The exact fonts are listed at the top of this document.

 #### Content